caas-team/sparrow/README.md

 ### Checks

 In addition to the technical startup configuration, the `sparrow` checks' configuration can be dynamically loaded from an HTTP endpoint during runtime.
+For local use, you may directly load the configuration using a `file` loader.
 The `loader` is capable of dynamically loading and configuring checks.
-You can enable, disable, and configure checks as needed.

 For detailed information on available loader configuration options, please refer to [this documentation](docs/sparrow_run.md).

-Example format of a checks configuration:
+Example format of a configuration file for the checks:

 ```YAML
 apiVersion: 0.0.1